 ServiceSource (NASDAQ:SREV) helps the world’s leading brands find, convert, grow and retain B2B customers.
-ServiceSource brings to market more than 17 years of exclusive focus on outsourced solutions for inside sales, customer success, and renewals across 35 languages and 150 countries, both directly to end-users and indirectly through channel partners.
+ServiceSource brings to market nearly 20 years of exclusive focus on outsourced solutions for inside sales, customer success, and renewals across 40 languages and 150 countries, both directly to end-users and indirectly through channel partners.
 Our UK office is located in Liverpool; the parent company of our UK office is based in Dublin, Ireland; and our global headquarters is in Denver, Colorado, USA.
 Please see www.servicesource.com for a listing of all ServiceSource global offices.

 Our Anti-Slavery and Anti-Human Trafficking Policy